Christian Wedding Ceremony Script | Complete Guide & Template

 End of the marriage ceremony, as the couple exit the building, followed by the bridal party.

-Protestant Wedding Ceremony Script
+Protestant Marriage Ceremony Script

 A protestant wedding is similar to most contemporary Christian weddings.
 Below is a sample Christian wedding ceremony script that can be used at a protestant wedding.